+1 401 863 9721

-Richard Holbrooke Associate Professor of Political Science and International and Public Affairs
+Richard Holbrooke Professor of Political Science and International and Public Affairs

-Jeff D. Colgan is the Richard Holbrooke Associate Professor in the Department of Political Science and Watson Institute for Public and International Affairs at Brown University.
+Jeff D. Colgan is the Richard Holbrooke Associate Professor in the Department of Political Science and Director of the Climate Solutions Lab at the Watson Institute for Public and International Affairs at Brown University.
 His research focuses on international order, especially as related to energy and the environment.

-His book, Petro-Aggression: When Oil Causes War, was published in 2013 by Cambridge University Press.
+His latest book, Partial Hegemony: Oil Politics and International Order was published in September 2021 by Oxford University Press.
+His book won the 2021 Best Book Prize (Energy Policy, Non-Fiction) from the American Energy Society.
+His previous book, Petro-Aggression: When Oil Causes War, was published in 2013 by Cambridge University Press.
 He has published work in International Organization, Foreign Affairs, World Politics, International Security and elsewhere.
 He also occasionally blogs at the Monkey Cage and Foreign Affairs.
 On Twitter, he is @JeffDColgan

 Professor Colgan previously taught at the School of International Service of American University 2010-2014, and was a Fellow at the Woodrow Wilson International Center for Scholars in Washington DC in 2012-13.
 He completed his Ph.D. at Princeton University, and was a Canada-US Fulbright Scholar at UC Berkeley, where he earned a Master’s in Public Policy.
 Dr. Colgan has worked with the World Bank, McKinsey & Company, and The Brattle Group.